 Adding Quick Bookmarks

 Quick bookmarks provide an easy way to mark an important position or range in a file.
-To set a quick bookmark, move the cursor to the position to mark or make a selection and then press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option.
+To set a quick bookmark, move the caret to the position to mark or make a selection and then press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option.
 The marked byte or selection will be displayed in a different color which is controlled by the Bookmarks color in the Theme/Color Options dialog.
 To move the cursor to a bookmark, press the F2 or Shift+F2 keys (see the Searching for Bookmarks section below for more information).
-To remove a bookmark move the cursor to the bookmark you want to delete and press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option again (see the Removing Bookmarks section below for more information).
+To remove a bookmark move the caret to the bookmark you want to delete and press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option again (see the Removing Bookmarks section below for more information).

 Adding Advanced Bookmarks

 To add an advanced bookmark, click the 'Search > Add/Edit Bookmark' menu option, or press Ctrl+B. The 'Add Bookmark' dialog will be displayed, which lists the attributes for the bookmark to create.
 To keep track of different bookmarks, a name can be assigned using the Name field, but this field is optional.
 Select the data type to interpret the bytes of the bookmark using the Type drop-down list.
 If a Binary Template has been run on the current file, the Type drop-down list will also include custom data types defined in the template (note that all bookmarks for a file using custom data types must come from the same Binary Template).
 If the bookmark to create is not an array, enter '(none)' or nothing in the Array Size field.
 To interpret the bookmark bytes as an array, enter the size in the Array Size field (note that a list of previously used sizes can be accessed by clicking the down arrow to the right of field).